aws-samples/eks-workshop/content/advanced/330_servicemesh_using_appmesh/deploy_applications/about_the_k8s_app.md

     }
 }
 {{< /output >}}
-    * Developed in Python Fask Restplus with Swagger UI for Rest API
+    * Developed in Python Flask Restplus with Swagger UI for Rest API
     * Deployed to `EKS Fargate`
 * Catalog Detail Backend
     * Backend service `proddetail` is a Rest API Service that performs following operation: